Lose some, win some

 A licensed healthcare professional will go over your answers and set up a consultation to discuss treatment programs.
 They may ask you to get bloodwork done at a local lab.
 Or they may ask for the results of a recent blood test.

-To get medication through Found, you’ll need to sign up for a Found membership plan.
+To get medication through Found, you’ll need to sign up for a Found membership plan, which costs between $99 and $149 a month.
 GLP-1s are not included in the price of the plan.

 Medication is shipped to your door, and your membership will give you access to Found’s weight loss app.